 If you have questions, please contact our Quality Assurance department at email@example.com or toll-free 888-636-4221.

-Our manufacturing facilities are 100% free of gluten (from wheat, barley and rye), dairy, peanuts, tree nuts, eggs, fish and shellfish.
+- Our manufacturing facilities are free of gluten (from wheat, barley, and rye), dairy, peanuts, tree nuts, eggs, fish and shellfish.

-All Spangler Candy products are made on dedicated manufacturing equipment.
+- Spangler Candy products packaged in our facility are made on dedicated manufacturing equipment.

-We thoroughly clean every manufacturing line, every day.
+- We clean every manufacturing line, every day.

-We notify all of our suppliers about our allergen standards.
-We also request an annual allergen report from each supplier to verify that the ingredients they provide are allergy free.
+- We notify our suppliers of our allergen standards.
+We request an annual allergen report from each supplier to verify that the ingredients they provide are allergen free.

-At least twice a year, all of our products are tested for allergens by an independent food lab.
+- At least twice a year, our products are tested for allergens by an independent food lab.

 - According to a study released in 2013 by the Centers for Disease Control and Prevention, food allergies among children increased approximately 50% between 1997 and 2011.2